Iack7/NewBank/README.md

 `NEWACCOUNT <Name>` | e.g. `NEWACCOUNT Savings` returns `SUCCESS` or `FAIL` `MOVE <Amount> <From> <To>` | e.g. `MOVE 100 Main Savings` returns `SUCCESS` or `FAIL` `PAY <Person/Company> <Ammount>` | e.g. `PAY John 100` returns `SUCCESS` or `FAIL`

+## Code Syle

+Please install the plugin or the JAR file of the [Google Java Format](https://github.com/google/google-java-format) before you check in the code.
+This will help the process of merge a lot.

+If you decide to install the JAR file.
+Please put it in the root of this directory (don't worry I have added the JAR to ignore list).
+The following command should be executed:

+`java -jar google-java-format-1.7-all-deps.jar --replace src/newbank/server/*.java` NOTE: This command will format only the server part (replace server with client for the client part).